 Other Feature Articles

 EACH month we bring you a video from Whilton Marina’s About Narrowboating channel on YouTube.
 There are currently 56 films covering everything from Blacking a Narrowboat to Different Types of Handrails.
-Here we look at putting an empty Cassette back into the toilet in a narrowboat.
+This video shows Craning a new Narrowboat into the marina.

 EACH month we bring you a video from Whilton Marina’s About Narrowboating channel on YouTube.
 There are currently 56 films covering everything from Blacking a Narrowboat to Different Types of Handrails.
-Here we look at how to empty a cassette toilet in a narrowboat.
+This video shows Craig Allen carrying out a hull survey.

 ♦ Register for a free weekend berth at Castle Marina